-The Training Programme Director (TPD) for London South is Mr Paul Cathcart, based at Guy's & St Thomas' NHS Foundation Trust.
+The Training Programme Director (TPD) for London South is Mr Rashmi Singh, based at Kingston & St George's Hospitals.
 If you wish to contact the TPD, please click here to send an email

 Urology registrar training is currently five years.
 The London South region has been the most popular deanery for application over the last 5 years.

 Although London is now one deanery, trainees typically stay within their own district for their training and, as a result, London South remains distinct.
 Earlier years are focused on core urology with a focus on subspecialist urology towards the end of training.

 Training starts with a "Boot Camp" course in the first week, run nationally, to prepare you for some of the rigours of life as a specialty registrar.
 Training is Consultant-supervised; external deanery teaching attendance, and attendance at conferences such as BAUS, are well supported.